Continuous integration and continuous deployment in SourceCraft

 The tasks section defines a list of tasks that are part of the workflow.

-Each task contains a series of minimal logical actions, the cubes.
+Each task contains a series of minimum logical actions, i.e., cubes.
 The result of a task is when all its cubes are completed.

-In tasks, you can use environment variables as well as secrets.
+In tasks and cubes, you can use environment variables and secrets.

 Cubes

-The cubes section lists the minimal logical actions, cubes, to execute in the task.
+The cubes section lists the minimum logical actions, i.e., cubes, to execute within a task.

-For more information about tasks and cubes, see the CI/CD reference Tasks.
+For more information on cubes, see Cubes in the CI/CD reference.

 Environment variables in CI/CD

 The SourceCraft CI/CD processes support environment variables.
-You can set the variables under the following items in the .src.ci.yaml configuration file:
+You can set the variables under the following items in the .sourcecraft/ci.yaml configuration file:

 • Task: To provide the variables to all cubes linked to the task.